andrewscwei/swift-basekit/README.md

 ### Key Features:

-- Classes and protocols for implementing the repository pattern, i.e. `Repository`, `Datasource`
+- Classes and protocols for implementing the repository pattern, i.e. `Repository`, `DataSource`
 - Data containers, i.e. `Reference` and `WeakReference`
 - Better data representation via `Either` and `Result` extension
 - Protocols for implementing application use cases, i.e. `UseCase` and `Interactor`